-The aggregate Luxembourg CIT rate is lower (ie, 24.94%) than the maximum individual tax rates (ie, 45.78%).
-However, upon distribution of the profits by the Luxembourg company, the Luxembourg resident individual would be subject to a (reduced) income tax rate, that in combination with the CIT rate would result in approximately the same applicable tax rate as the maximum individual tax rate.
+The aggregate Luxembourg CIT rate (ie, 24.94%) is lower than the maximum individual tax rates (ie, 45.78%).
+However, upon distribution of profits by a Luxembourg company, a Luxembourg resident individual would be subject to a (reduced) income tax rate, that in combination with the CIT rate would result in approximately the same applicable tax rate as the maximum individual tax rate.
 No specific rules are in place to prevent individual professionals from earning their income through Luxembourg companies subject to CIT rates.